slowburn-dev/DataConfig/Misc/Docs/src/Examples.md

 }
 ```

 Then we'll need to implement a `FDcDeserializeDelegate` to deserialize a `FColor`.
-We have a few options when doing it.
-Here we'll demonstrate how the `FDcWriter` API works:
+Here we'll do it by writing through `R/G/B/A` fields by name with the `FDcWriter` API.

 ```c++
 //	DataConfig/Source/DataConfigExtra/Private/DataConfig/Extra/Deserialize/DcDeserializeColor.cpp